 Room night generation and/or STR reports comparing last year’s occupancy rate with current year to show increase in room nights and average rate

+To the extent that the group generates receipts in excess of expenses, a return of the grant investment should be required.
+Expenses would not include contributions to charitable organizations.

+To the extent that the grants are to be used for marketing the event, such marketing must be coordinated and approved by Visit Jacksonville.

 The ROI for grant requests for events must be measured against equivalent dollars that could be used for marketing the Jacksonville destination